Balancing motherhood and work - is that possible?

 The weaning from breast milk or formula to solid food is a major step in the development of your baby.
 However, the information you find online or in books about weaning is often contradictory.
 We want to make this little adventure in your and your baby’s life as enjoyable and healthy as possible.
-Our in-house Paediatrician Sophie wants to bring some light into the jungle by sharing her insights from her practice.
-Let’s hear what she tells parents when they come to see her about weaning.
+Our in-house Paediatrician Dr Sophie wants to bring some light into the jungle by sharing her insights from her practice.

 Weaning defines the period when breast milk or formula is gradually substituted by complementary food, such as vegetable puree or finger food.
 This makes your baby ready to share family meals.

 Most European countries recommend starting between 4 to 6 months.
 In the UK, the guidelines advise to wait until your baby is 6 months old.
 As with all recommendations, it is important to keep in mind that these are not rules which are carved in stone.
 Every baby is unique and has their very own speed of development.
 Some babies are willing to try new foods earlier.
 Some others like to take their time.